-HMRC has published a consultation – closing 30 March – on a proposed revision of the rules for apportioning the consideration between supplies with mixed liabilities in a single transaction.
+HMRC published a consultation – which closed on 30 March – on a proposed revision of the rules for apportioning the consideration between supplies with mixed liabilities in a single transaction.

 - Comment on how these can be written into UK law